ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 are separating the top and the bottom.
 ![Alt text](../images/mouth_blueprintcurve.jpg)
 Now there's a very important and easy to miss attribute - **bFlipInnerMouthCurves**.
-On many characters the lips are so close together, that in the middle the upper vertices are lower than the lower vertices.
-If this is the case, then you'll need to set that attribute to True.
+On many characters the lips are so close together, that some upper vertices are lower than the lower vertices.
+If this is the case, then you'll need to set that attribute to *True*.
 Otherwise False.
 ![Alt text](../images/mouth_bFlipInnerMouthCurves.jpg)
 !!! warning "Don't forget!"
-    Make sure to doublecheck the *bFlipInnerMouthCurves*, you might not notice it's wrong until the very end.
+    Make sure to doublecheck the *bFlipInnerMouthCurves*.
+You might not notice if it's wrong until the very end.
+And even though there are tools to fix the skinning if it was flipped, it's still better to have it correct from the start.

-And then select the loop of the outer corner of the lips, and press **Create Outer Curves and Locators**
+Next select the loop of the outer corner of the lips, and press **Create Outer Curves and Locators**
 ![Alt text](../images/mouth_edgeloopOutside.jpg)

 ### Blueprints - Mouth Pivot
 Then click **Create Mouth Pivot**.
-Imagine if the mouth moves left/right in a sperical motion, where should the center be?
+When the mouth moves left/right in a sperical motion, the *bp_m_mouthPivot* is where the center is.
-That's where you place the *bp_m_mouthPivot*

 It's important that the X axis is pointing up, Y axis is pointing back, and the Z axis is pointing to the right.
 *Why is not not closer to worldspace?* That's because it's closer to how the head joint is.